ibm-cloud-docs/cloud-object-storage/libraries/java.md

 );
 ```

-### Upload object using a stream
+### Upload object by using a stream
 {: #java-examples-stream}

-This example assumes that the bucket `sample` already exists.
+This example assumes that the bucket `sample` exists.

 ```java
 String obj = "An example"; // the object to be stored